4cecoder/wssocks/README.md

 ## Features
 - **Transfer data through firewalls**
-In some network environment, due to the restricts of firewalls, only http(s)/websocket is allowed. wssocks is mainly useful for passing through firewalls.
-We can access the inner netwrok (such as ssh) behind the firewalls via socks protocol wrapped in websockets.
+ Due to the firewall restrictions in certain network environments only secure http(s)/websockets are allowed. wssocks is mainly useful for passing through firewalls.
+ We can access the inner network (such as ssh) behind the firewalls via socks protocol wrapped in websockets.

 - **High performance**
 wssocks only create one TCP connection (websocket) per client to handle multiple socks5 connections, which achieves much higher performance.

 - **Easy to use**
 No configures, no dependences, just a single executable including client and server.